-As a Titusville rental property owner, the safety of your tenants is a top priority.
-But you also need a property with great curb appeal.
-The most profitable investment properties combine the two by creating attractive, accessible entry areas.
-By making sure your tenants can come and go with ease, you can significantly diminish slips and falls on the property.
+As a Titusville property manager, the safety of your tenants is one of your highest concerns.
+You will also require a property with great curb appeal.
+The most lucrative investment properties combine the two by making appealing, accessible entry areas.
+You can drastically reduce slips and falls on the property by making sure your tenants can come and go effortlessly.

-Although, an accessible entryway isn’t just about safety.
-By designing an accessible entry into your rental property, you can expand your potential renter demographic and attract seniors or renters with accessibility needs.
-In what follows, we’ll take a more solid look at ways that you can make your property’s entryway both safer and more aesthetically pleasing.
+An accessible entryway is not only concerned with preventing harm.
+By putting together an accessible entry into your rental property, you can extend your potential renter demographic and bring together seniors or renters with accessibility needs.
+The next part, which is as follows, we’ll take a closer look at approaches that you can make your property’s entryway both safer and more aesthetically pleasing.

-Entry points to a house curb access to the property.
-This is what makes them such an important aspect of preparing your home for tenants.
+Entry points to a house control access to the property.
+This makes them an important aspect of preparing your home for tenants.
 Many single-family rental homes are not necessarily built with easy accessibility in mind.
-This is especially true of older homes, which often come with safety hazards like rail-less steps or slippery walkway materials.
-Newer homes may have the same issues, but improved building codes and a better understanding of universal design has significantly improved accessibility in many ways.
+This is particularly true of older homes, which often have safety hazards like steps without railings or slippery walkway materials.
+Newer homes may have the same issues, but improved building codes and a better understanding of universal design have significantly improved accessibility in many ways.

 Another real trouble area for entryway accessibility is the front steps.
-Even though ordinary, steps can make it very difficult for some tenants to come and go safely.
-This is particularly true if your rental property is in an area where ice and snow can be a problem.
+Even though common, steps can make it tricky for some tenants to come and go safely.
+This is especially true if your rental property is in an area where ice and snow can be a problem.
 The best home designs have no steps into the house.
 But even if your property already has them, there are things you can do to make your entryway more accessible.

-If your rental home doesn’t already have one, begin by installing a durable handrail and good exterior lighting.
+Stairs: If your rental home doesn’t already have one, start by installing a sturdy handrail and good exterior lighting.
 Railings should extend at least one foot beyond the bottom of the stairs, and lights should be placed carefully for clear illumination of each step.
 Also, consider adding non-slip strips or material to the steps.

-If your accessibility planning necessitates you to invest some money into improving your front steps, think about using that same money to replace them entirely.
-Dependent on how high the front doorstep is, it might be more cost-effective to build a ramp up to the front door.
+Ramps: If your accessibility planning requires you to invest some money into upgrading your front steps, think about using that same money to replace them entirely.
+Depending on how high the front doorstep is, it might be more cost-effective to build a ramp up to the front door.
 Some of the best entryway ramps don’t even look like ramps.
 Rather, they have been designed so well that they look no different from a slightly raised cement walkway with a gentle upward slope.
 In this way, you can upgrade the curb appeal of your property while still adding a low-profile ramp that will greatly improve the safety of the entry areas.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.